mpudil/projects/README.md

 Uses a glm model robust to heteroskedasticity along with cross-validation to model and predict the amount of money an individual will spend eating out given income.

 #### ScottishHills
 Uses Scottish hill racing (fell running) data to look at influential observations and outliers in data.
+Coded in R and in SAS.
 Includes unofficial report in LaTeX.